13 best image formats and when to use them

 Use raster images for complex images with smooth edges and color gradients, such as graphic design projects and photographs.

-Every pixel in raster files has a defined color, position, and proportion according to the resolution.
-That means, if you resize the image, the pixels will get stretched to fill the extra space, making your image blurry, distorted, or pixelated.
+Every pixel in a raster file has a defined color, position, and proportion according to the resolution.
+If you resize the image, the pixels get stretched to fill the extra space, making your image blurry, distorted, or pixelated.

-Vector images are constructed of paths that are based upon mathematical equations.
+Vector images are constructed of paths based on mathematical equations.

 People often use vector image files for logos, icons, or fonts – visuals expected to have flexible scalability in any situation.

-When compared, the quality of the vector image format is unchanged when it’s magnified.
+The quality of a vector image format remains unchanged when magnified.
 On the other hand, enlarging a raster may lower its image quality.

-Now that you learned the main differences between raster and vector images, let’s look into the most used file formats for image optimization that will result in a better website performance.
+Now that you know the main differences between raster and vector images, let’s look into the most commonly used file formats for image optimization.
 We’ll go over each format’s pros and cons, browser and operating system support, and what each format is best used for.

 1. JPEG and JPG